ssMMiles/discord-interactions-worker/README.md

 wrangler login
 ```

-Copy `wrangler.example.toml` into `wrangler.toml` and edit it as you'd like.
+Copy `wrangler.toml.example` into `wrangler.toml` and edit it as you'd like.

 ### Filling in secrets
 You can enter in environment secrets with `wrangler secret put`, here are the keys that are required to run this: